gamzeyas/gamzeyas/README.md

 ###

-<p align="center">✨ I am developing mobile applications using Figma, Dart, Flutter and Firebase.<br>📚 I am currently learning phyton to improve my work with artificial intelligence.<br>🎯 Goals: To become a digital nomad and develop useful products by finding my own Ikigai. <br>🎲 Fun fact: I am actually a director.
-I studied cinema.
-A director is always a director.</p>
+<p align="center">✨ I am developing mobile apps using Figma, Dart, Flutter and Firebase.<br>📚 I am currently learning to develop mobile apps integrated with artificial intelligence tools.<br>🎯 Goals: To become a digital nomad and develop useful products by finding my own Ikigai. <br>🎲 Fun fact: I'm a much more outgoing and social character than most developers :)</p>

 ###